projectara/greybus-spec/source/special.rst

   Lifecycle <hardware-model-lifecycle-states>` state machine, as described in :ref:`lifecycles_early_power_down`.

-- while the Interface State is :ref:`hardware-model-lifecycle-enumerated`, if REFCLK is REFCLK_ON and the AP has determined using application-specific means that REFCLK should be set to REFCLK_OFF.
+- while the Interface is :ref:`hardware-model-lifecycle-enumerated`,
+  if REFCLK is REFCLK_ON and the AP has determined using application-specific means that REFCLK should be set to REFCLK_OFF.

-- if the Interface State is :ref:`hardware-model-lifecycle-enumerated` and REFCLK is REFCLK_ON, during the "power_down" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_power_down`.
+- if the Interface is :ref:`hardware-model-lifecycle-enumerated`
+  and REFCLK is REFCLK_ON, during the "power_down" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_power_down`.

-- if the Interface State is :ref:`hardware-model-lifecycle-enumerated` and REFCLK is REFCLK_ON, during the "suspend" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_suspend`.
+- if the Interface is :ref:`hardware-model-lifecycle-enumerated`
+  and REFCLK is REFCLK_ON, during the "suspend" transition in the Interface Lifecycle state machine, as described in :ref:`lifecycles_suspend`.